 The only beverages students may have in school are water or a single sealed serving of juice.
 Students’ water bottles must be sealed upon arrival to school.
 All unsealed water bottles will be discarded or emptied if the student chooses to keep the bottle.
 Students may elect to bring plain flavored water, provided that the bottle is sealed.
 Pop, soda, tea, coffee, energy drinks, sports drinks, vitamin drinks, life water, sparkling/carbonated water, or anything that would not be construed as plain water will not be allowed.
 All flavor additives are prohibited, including flavored water packets.

 Students may not have snacks brought to the school on their behalf.
 It is the student’s responsibility to bring their snack with them prior to arriving at school.
-There are no exceptions to this policy.

 Students are expected to be kind, courteous and respectful of one another and staff members in order to maintain a peaceful and productive learning environment.
 For this reason, disruption and or/defiance of any kind will not be tolerated in Lincoln School.
 Classroom expectations include the basic requirements for attendance of Lincoln School as laid forth in this handbook and additional rules as laid forth by the classroom teacher.
 Rules set forth by the classroom teacher are expected to be followed.
 Questions about classroom expectations not explicitly defined in this handbook should be directed to the classroom teacher or an administrator.